fluencelabs/fluence-fendermint/README.md

-## Fluence FVM SDK
+## Fluence Fendermint integration

-Contains definition of a RandomX syscall for FVM.
+Fluence integration with Fendermint, which includes
+ - [SDK](./fluence-actor-sdk) from the Fluence actor
+ - capacity check [syscall](./fluence-fendermint-syscall) definition for Fendermint